Aktharmiah/teamaker/README.md

 # INTRO

-This is a small web based app that uses an API using Django Rest Framework and React.

-## Requirements - Tea making selection
-This is a web application that has a team with a list of members.
+This small app allows the user to to randomly pick a team, accoring to the selection criteria as outlined below.

 Each member of the team must have a skill level of either junior, intermediate or senior.
 The application must allow the user to randomly select the next team member to make the tea during a working day.
-The tea making selection algorithm must use these rules.
+The tea making selection algorithm uses these rules.

+**Member section criteria**

 - A junior must be 3 times more likely to make the tea than a senior
 - A intermediate must be 2 times more likely to make the tea than a senior